diiStephen/RedBlackTree/README.md

 given `int` key and `void *` satellite data.
 This operation takes O(lg n) time even when re-balancing occurs.

 There are two delete functions that remove nodes from the tree.
+Both functions perform the same operation fundamentally.
+The RBT may be re-balanced and re-colored based on the update.
+Regardless, the time is always O(lg n) for deletions.

 ```C
 /* Search and delete function . */
 void* search_and_delete(struct RBTreeNode **, int);